TycheSoftwares/price-by-user-role-for-woocommerce/price-by-user-role-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at "WooCommerce > Settings > Price by User Role".

 == Changelog ==

+= 1.4 - 24/08/2019 =
+* Changes in code to make the plugin compliant as per WPCS rules.

 = 1.3 - 13/05/2019 =
 * Tweak - Modified the code to load the roles and prices for per product settings using jQuery instead of forcing a page reload.